olivierlacan/olivierlacan.com/about/index.md

   <figcaption>That's me. &#10548;</figcaption>
 </figure>

+I've built and maintained [Code School](https://www.codeschool.com) between 2012 and 2018.
+Code School was acquired by [Pluralsight](https://pluralsight.com) in 2015 and I led a large billing migration of paid Code School customers to Pluralsight in 2018.

-I've built and maintained [Code School](https://www.codeschool.com) for multiple years.
-I've written and participated in the development of several of our earliest courses.
+I've written and participated in the development of several of our earliest Code School courses.
 More on that [here](/work).
+More recently I authored a high-level Ruby on Rails: The Big Picture course which goes over the basics of the web development framework in less than an hour.

+I've worked on bringing interactive hands-on content at Pluralsight with Projects after contributing to its initial implementation at Code School back in 2017.
+Projects was inspired by [Katrina Owen](https://www.kytrinyx.com/)'s excellent [exercism](https://exercism.io/) and is a step-by-step task-focused way to learn how to bridge the gap between theoretical knowledge of a technology and its practical use.
+Projects allows learners to work with code repositories or direct file uploads and commit changes incrementally as they work to satisfy increasingly complex code requirements.

+At Pluralsight, I worked as a tech lead on a team which developed a new multi-content-type infrastructure in conjunction with our Authorization and Product Catalog teams to migrate our system from only being able to handle one content type (video courses) to multiple content types (labs, projects, guides, etc).

 I've created the Shields metadata [badges](http://shields.io) that you can now find in [open source repositories][gh-shields] all over to